raspberrypilearning/fart-detector/WORKSHEET.md

 Firstly, it is important for us to understand how this sensor works.
 The sensor is designed to measure air quality, or in other words how *contaminated* the air is.
 The datasheet for those of you who want it can be found [here](http://www.figarosensor.com/products/2600pdf.pdf).

-To summarise, it has six holes to allow air to go inside.
+To summarise, the sensor has six holes to allow air to go inside.
 The air is then energised by a small heater which allows its electrical resistance to be measured.
 This is done by passing a low level of electricity across a small gap of energised air.
 Generally speaking, the more contaminated the air is, the less resistance it has and the better it will conduct electricity (like a variable resistor).
 The output of the sensor is therefore an analogue voltage that goes up and down according to how contaminated the air is.
 The more contaminants, the higher the voltage output.

 ## Analogue vs Digital

 ![](images/analogue_digital.png)

 We also need to understand that the air quality sensor gives us an *analogue* signal.
 So let's look at what analogue means as a concept compared to digital.
-Digital signals are essentially binary, 1 or 0, on or off.
+Digital signals are essentially binary: 1 or 0; on or off.
 Analogue signals, on the other hand, have the full range *between* on or off.
 Think of a car steering wheel; the wheel is analogue because there is a full range of steering available to the driver.
 You can steer very gently around a long sweeping corner, you can turn the wheel to full lock, or anywhere in between.
 If you wanted to steer a car digitally you would basically have full lock left and full lock right only, like steering using the indicator stick.

 Those of you who play computer games may have experienced this before.
 Look at your control pad and consider the differences between the use of the analogue thumb joystick and the digital D-pad in the games that you play.
-Analogue and digital both have their place and often one works better for a particular task than the other.
+Analogue and digital both have their place, and often one works better for a particular task than the other.
 For a game like a flight simulator you would want analogue control to aim the plane, whereas for something simple like a jump, run and shoot platform game digital control is better.

 I expect you can think of further examples of analogue and digital beyond just these.